Qatar: British period (1916–1971)

 The focus of British interests in Qatar changed after the Second World War with the independence of India, the creation of Pakistan in 1947, and the development of oil in Qatar.
 In 1949, the appointment of the first British political officer in Doha, John Wilton, signified a strengthening of Anglo-Qatari relations.
 Oil exports began in 1949, and oil revenues became the country's main source of revenue; the pearl trade had gone into decline.
 These revenues were used to fund the expansion and modernisation of Qatar's infrastructure.

 When Britain officially announced in 1968 that it would withdraw from the Persian Gulf in three years' time, Qatar joined talks with Bahrain and seven other Trucial States to create the Federation of Arab Emirates.
 Regional disputes, however, persuaded Qatar and Bahrain to withdraw from the talks and become independent states separate from the Trucial States, which went on to become the United Arab Emirates.
+The emir, Ahmad bin Ali, promulgated a provisional constitution in April 1970 that declared Qatar an independent, Arab, and Islamic state with sharia as its basic law.
+Khalifa bin Hamad was named prime minister in May 1970.